 -Use should be reserved for the treatment of acne only if the patient desires an oral contraceptive for birth control.

 Use: For the treatment of moderate acne vulgaris in females at least 15 years of age with no know contraindications to oral contraceptive therapy and who have achieved menarche.

 What happens if I miss a dose?

-Follow the patient instructions provided with your Ortho Tri-Cyclen.
-Ask your doctor or pharmacist if you do not understand these instructions.
-Missing a pill increases your risk of becoming pregnant.
+Follow the instructions provided with your medicine.
+Missing an Ortho Tri-Cyclen pill increases your risk of becoming pregnant.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.